yusale9/student-showcase/student-work/chana-willinger/readme.md

 * Maintain documentation on agent performance.
 * Drive culture and help agents feel connected to the wider organization.
 Since the agents are remote, this was done through communication and inclusive programs.
 * Address or escalate agent concerns
-* Everything managerial – this includes time reports, vacation requests, disciplinary action, etc.
+* Everything managerial--this includes time reports, vacation requests, disciplinary action, etc.
 * Assisted in the onboarding process, checking writing samples and assessing skill levels.

 Senior Customer Service Agent - 2014-2017